ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-query-params.md

 ## Usage

-`injectQueryParams` when is called, returns a signal with the current query params.
+`injectQueryParams` when it's called, returns a signal with the current query params.

 ```ts
 @Component({